VICE-Team/svn-mirror/vice/doc/CIA-README.txt

 (in case there are any - e.g. when IRQ is disabled), then a call to cia_do_update_ta() resp. cia_do_update_tb().
 These are also called from the alarm functions.

-In these update functions, then the CIA timer is updated by calling by calling ciat_update().
+In these update functions, then the CIA timer is updated by calling ciat_update().

 In other parts, mostly when a register is set, the CIA alarm is set explicitely by calling ciat_set_alarm().